 In quick succession he pulled the door closed, secured the latch, and then gave a sharp rap on the roof of the carriage.
 Isabel heard the crack of a whip and the carriage jolted violently.
 Isabel reached out for something to steady herself.

 “I am sorry for the haste my dear,” Malfait said.
-“But events are proceeding apace and we must proceed without the slightest delay.”
+“But events are proceeding apace and we must venture forth without the slightest delay.”

 Isabel nodded.
 The violent swaying of the carriage and the curtains blocking the windows combined to make Isabel feel quite unwell.

 Malfait produced a silver flask from somewhere in his voluminous coat.
 “Here my dear,” he said.
 “Have a sip of this.
 It shall help smooth out the ride.”